mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What do positive definite, positive semi-definite and negative definite/negative semi-definite mean?

-A matrix $A$ is positive semidefinite if it is symmetric and all its eigenvalues are non-negative.
+A matrix $A$ is positive semi-definite if it is symmetric and all its eigenvalues are non-negative.
 If all eigenvalues are strictly positive then it is called a positive definite matrix.

 A square symmetric matrix $A \in  \mathbb{R}^{n \times n}$ is positive semi-definite if